borort/PHPBanner/README.md

 # PHPBanner
 By: Borort Sort

 This library controls the display of banners.
-The solution is part of the Skill Test for Mercari job application.
+The solution is part of the Skill Test for xxx job application.

 ## Assumptions
 Based on the [specificiations](SKILL_TEST.en.md) provided, below are my thoughts and assumptions: